Pressure on Pelosi to send Trump impeachment to Senate as Schumer, McConnell, trade barbs over next steps

 Pelosi, when asked Wednesday whether she would send the impeachment article to the Senate on that same day, responded that "I will not be making that announcement right now."

-That was a break from Hoyer, D-Md., who asked if he knew when Pelosi would send the article said: "The speaker’s talking to Mr. Schumer and will determine that, but I’m personally urging them to send it over as soon as possible."
+That was a break from Hoyer, D-Md., who, asked if he knew when Pelosi would send the article, said: "The speaker’s talking to Mr. Schumer and will determine that, but I’m personally urging them to send it over as soon as possible."

 THESE ARE THE 10 REPUBLICANS WHO VOTED TO IMPEACH TRUMP